-The goal of Revenue Operations
+The Goal of Revenue Operations

-3 Primary focuses of Revenue Operations
+3 Primary Focuses of Revenue Operations

 Alignment is achieved by introducing the ultimate goal to everyone involved with the revenue engine.
 According to Clari, focusing on the following factors will unify a company's top line of success:

 RevOps is meant to create a stream of chemistry and ensure it is maintained throughout a company’s revenue operations.
 Aligning teams around one single business view ensures that every person has the same goal in mind.

 Businesses tend to fall into the habit of storing data in different places within their tech stack.
 This may include storing data in a CRM, an automation tool, spreadsheets, or even ignoring the data storing process.

 This doesn’t mean that teams must throw out the window every process that is implemented thus far.
 Having processes that increase operational efficiency means processes that each aligned team can follow to ensure that people are on the same page.

 Revenue Operation metrics you should be measuring

 On another note, there are a handful of key metrics that are responsible for the successful performance of Revenue Operations.
 Below are a few examples of key metrics Clari recognizes are vital components that drive revenue:

-1. Sales cycle time
+1. Sales Cycle Time

 Companies make informed, comfortable business decisions while predicting both short-term and long-term performance.
 The sales cycle time of a company is a KPI that works with tracking their sales pipeline and revenue growth—the shorter the sales cycle time, the more revenue a company is generating.

-2. Win rates
+2. Win Rates

 Another key metric accountable for Revenue Operations is win rates.
 Win rates tell a company the number of opportunities that they won—it is important to note that it is those opportunities that make it to the proposal stage.

-3. Customer lifetime value
+3. Customer Lifetime Value

 Sales cycle time, win rates, and CLV are only a few of the bunch of metrics that Revenue Operations is accountable for.
 Stay tuned for a future blog post where we will analyze more metrics aligned with the RevOps framework.

-Organizations that align their go-to-market functions outperform those that refuse to align their functions.
 Clari reports that public companies with RevOps saw 71 percent higher stock performance compared to their competitors who have yet to adopt the RevOps framework.
 SiriusDecisions found that on average aligned companies see a growth rate of 19 percent and a 15 percent increase of more profits.
-While RevOps organizations are enjoying their growth, Chief Revenue Officer positions are also increasing in many B2B companies.
-This is due to the alignment being an enormous step forward to siloed departments that simply don’t perform when they act from an individualistic point of view.
-CROs are at the helm of these operations driving alignment not only promotes better collaboration and predictable business growth but it keeps every team honed in on their objective to drive revenue growth.

 We want to ensure our readers are well equipped with the latest tips, tricks, and strategies that not only promote success but promote growth moving forward.